-The Cisco Collaboration Cloud architecture separates different types of service into separate realms, or trust domains, as depicted below.
+The Cisco Webex cloud architecture separates different types of service into separate realms, or trust domains, as depicted below.

 To further understand Hybrid Data Security, let's first look at this pure cloud case, where Cisco is providing all functions in its cloud realms.
 The identity service, the only place where users can be directly correlated with their personal information such as email address, is logically and physically separate from the security realm in data center B. Both are in turn separate from the realm where encrypted content is ultimately stored, in data center C.

-In this diagram, the client is the Cisco Spark app running on a user's laptop, and has authenticated with the identity service.
+In this diagram, the client is the Cisco Webex Teams app running on a user's laptop, and has authenticated with the identity service.
 When the user composes a message to send to a space, the following steps take place: